akhileshpok/Threat_Detection_In_Network_Traffic/data_sheet/CICIDS2017_Dataset_Datasheet.md

 The dataset is commonly used for benchmarking intrusion detection algorithms, machine learning model training, and cybersecurity research.

+### Maintenance

+The CICIDS2017 dataset is maintained by the Canadian Institute for Cybersecurity (CIC) at the University of New Brunswick.
+It is a static dataset, and no versioned updates or maintenance cycles have been published since its release.

+- **Maintainer**: Canadian Institute for Cybersecurity (CIC), UNB
+- **Update Frequency**: No regular updates; dataset is static
+- **Version Control**: Not applicable
+- **Issue Reporting**: Users may contact CIC directly; no public issue tracker
+- **Corrections**: No formal correction process; cleaning is user-managed
+- **Deprecation**: No known deprecation or replacement plans

+Future datasets may be released separately through CIC, but updates to CICIDS2017 itself are unlikely.

 ## Citation

 If you use this dataset, please cite the original creators: